Savile Row tailoring: H. Huntsman and Sons

-Huntsman, a 163-year-old business, was taken over by Roubi L'Roubi and Pierre Lagrange in January 2013.
-L'Roubi is a British-born designer of Sudanese origin who was also a couturier on New Bond Street, while Lagrange is a hedge fund investor from Belgium.
-Huntsman has its roots in equestrian wear and reflects L'Roubi and Lagrange's country lifestyle.
+Huntsman commenced in 1849 as gaiter & breeches maker at 126 New Bond Street, moving to 11 Savile Row in 1919.
+It is famous for the Huntsman silhouette, based on its riding heritage – slim, one-button single breasted coat, with a slight waist and slight flare, and a slightly low opening, and natural shoulder line, refined by Colin Hammick as head cutter in the 1960s–1980s.
+It was taken over by Roubi L'Roubi and Pierre Lagrange in January 2013.
 L'Roubi explained to London Evening Standard that "rather than just owning the brand, we have a connection."
 He stated: "British upper-class fashion is about individuality.
 What we are wearing today is sombre but people wear tweeds and shooting stockings so bright that you'd never wear in the city, and that's where the character comes out, in the high life."
 As well as the tailoring business, L'Roubi and Lagrange face challenges at Huntsman, including infrastructure updating.
 Among the technology being used is an electronic tracer that produces a digital file and hardcopy to store the extensive archive of more than 3000 clients; it is used when ordering ready-to-wear.
 Lageange stated to Spear's magazine that technology for ready-to-wear is not being used on Savile Row.
 "The others are afraid of technology.
 We're competing with Gucci, Ralph Lauren."
-However, not all changes were seen as beneficial – L'Roubi left the company in 2015 as losses continued to mount.
+However, not all changes were seen as beneficial; L'Roubi left the company in 2015 as losses continued to mount.

 Norton and Sons

 Norton & Sons was established in the City of Westminster, London in 1821, the firm moving to Savile Row in the middle of the 19th century.
 In the 1960s Norton's incorporated the Savile Row firm of J. Hoare & E. Tautz.
 The firm were tailors to Sir Hardy Amies.
-Since 2005, the business has been run by the fashion designer and creative director Patrick Grant.
-Grant is also known for his work with media, especially the BBC.
-He also relaunched the E. Tautz & Sons brand as ready-to-wear clothing, for which Grant was awarded the Menswear designer of 2010 at the British Fashion Awards although the company has since been wound up.
+The company was bought in 2005 by the fashion designer and creative director Patrick Grant, with initially John Kent as cutter.
+He also relaunched the E. Tautz & Sons brand as ready-to-wear clothing, for which Grant was awarded the Menswear designer of 2010 at the British Fashion Awards (although the company has since been wound up), and he also bought the name of Hammond & Company (established around 1776) and commencing in 2013 used it as the name for a diffusion line with Debenhams, now also closed.
 Grant stated: "When you walk into our shop you get a sense that you're walking into a place where people enjoy their work and take great pride in it."
 Previous clients include Edward VII and Winston Churchill.
+However, the company went into liquidation in 2022 and the goodwill and intellectual property rights were bought back by Patrick Grant via Norton Hammond & Tautz Limited the same year, and it has since been reported that James Sleater and Ian Meiers, directors of Cad & The Dandy, bought Norton & Sons the following year (via another company, Walter Grant Norton Limited), who noted that they would expand into made-to-measure and ready-to-wear.